 - Instituto de Ciencias del Patrimonio (INCIPIT-Institute of Heritage Sciences), an organisation dependent on the Consejo Superior de Investigaciones Científicas (Superior Council of Scientific Investigations) which promotes the scientific research on the cultural heritage.

 - Centro de Investigación Interuniversitario en Paisajes Atlánticas Culturales (CISPAC-Interuniversity Research Centre for Atlantic Cultural Landscapes), which aspires to be a unique research centre in Spain in the field of cultural heritage studies, and which will also function as a permanent observatory of the Camino de Santiago.

 The INCIPIT and the CISPAC will transform the Gaiás into a reference in Spain within the field of heritage studies.

 - Agencia para la Calidad del Sistema Universitario de Galicia (Agency for the Quality of the Galician University System), which aims to ensure that teaching, research, and the management and knowledge transfer are directed towards excellence.

 - Consorcio Interuniversitario del Sistema Universitario de Galicia (Inter-University Consortium of the Galician University System), the nerve centre for the joint management of the three universities, centralising bibliographic services, the organisation of higher education entrance exams, and the development of computer programmes to improve organisation.

-The architectural project for the new Fontán Building is defined as austere, simple and without ostentatious materials, such as the glass walls from floor to ceiling and the decision to build a metal roof, instead of one covered in stone or concrete tiles, which would be costlier and more time-consuming.
+The architectural project of the Fontán building is defined as austere, simple, and free of economic boast in its materials, as shown by the floor-to-ceiling glazing and the decision to opt for a metal roof instead of one clad in stone or concrete tiles, which would be more expensive and time-consuming.

-The new building will be characterized by its sustainability, functionality and also flexibility to facilitate potential future changes to its services and uses.
+The new building is characterised by its sustainability, functionality, and also flexibility to facilitate possible future modifications in its services and uses.